ksan01/AlgoProject/README.md

 - If z-score is smaller than -1, meaning that the current price is below the moving average by at least one standard deviation, executes a BUY order

+<br/><br/>
+Other Features:
+- Keeps track of all the buy prices of the stocks so that the algorithm cannot wrongfully sell a stock at a lower price than it has been bought
+- If the next BUY order will decrease the starting fund by 30%, does not execute the order or any other BUY orders until the fund increases again, and prints an appropriate message
+- If the z-score of a stock is greater than 1, but the stock is not in possesion, i.e. there is no stock to sell, does not execute a SELL order and prints an appropriate message

 ## The Program

 **Initial screen when the stock market is open prints the portfolio and the starting fund:**